SunMingJu/Web-CA1/README.md

 + Person Detail

 New filtering
-+ User can filter movies by language
++ User can filter movies by languages

 Update Movie Details
 + add company